practicalli/engineering-playbook/docs/continuous-integration/github-actions.md

           repo-token: ${{ secrets.GITHUB_TOKEN }}
 ```

-For customised authentication or to  access to a different GitHub repository, create a developer token and save it as a user or organisation secret.
+For customised authentication or access to a different GitHub repository, create a developer token and save it as a [user or organisation secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).